nuxt/website-v2/content/en/guides/directory-structure/pages.md

 </script>
 ```

-If you've defined a file named \_slug.vue inside a folder called \_book.vue you can access the value using the context with params.slug and params.book
+If you've defined a file named \_slug.vue inside a folder called \_book you can access the value using the context with params.slug and params.book

 ```html{}[pages/_book/_slug.vue]
 <template>